-Hiking adventures beckon as soon as visitors to Bowen Island get off the ferry in Snug Cove.
+Walking and hiking adventures beckon as soon as you disembark the ferry in Snug Cove.

 Trails near Snug Cove